During the Black Friday Cyber Monday (BFCM) weekend in 2022, Shopify merchants hit $7.5 billion in sales.

 Is Black Friday or Cyber Monday better for online deals?

 Cyber Monday is often cited as having better online deals and discounts.
-Cyber Monday deals are usually flash sales, getting only the best deals for a day or two and in limited quantities.
+Cyber Monday deals are usually flash sales, offering only the best deals for a day or two and in limited quantities.

 How much do sales increase during Black Friday?